bianca9901/hangman/README.md

 ## Features Left to Implement

-* At the moment, the player has to remember previously guessed incorrect letters.
-Even though this could be seen as a part of the game (to remember or to scroll up to remind themselves if they had already guessed that letter), In the future, I do want to implement a logic that as soon as the player redoes a guess, I want to make a collection of letters that have already been guessed, displaying all of them right next to the input field.
-I would also like to implement a message saying "You have already guessed that letter".
+At the moment, the player has to remember previously guessed incorrect letters.
+Even though this could be seen as a part of the game (to remember or to scroll up to remind themselves if they had already guessed that letter), I do want to implement a logic in the future that would contribute to a better user experience.

+The idea is to collect all the guessed letters and display them right next to the input field.
+And if the player does type an already guessed letter, I will implement a message saying "You have already guessed that letter!"

 ---